vanloc1808/mlx-server-OAI-compat/README.md

       "index": 0,
       "message": {
         "role": "assistant",
-        "content": "The image shows a wooden boardwalk..."
+        "content": "The capital of France is Paris."
       },
       "finish_reason": "stop"
     }